- Discount rates are a cornerstone of modern valuation methods for discounting the value of expected future cash flows.

 Moreover, nowadays one can rarely identity equity of any oil and gas producer which trades below its economic net asset value when a 10% discount rate and full-cycle costs are used.
 Necessity dictates that rational investors in upstream energy re-calibrate their expectations in order to justify any capital allocation.

 From this perspective, industry standard use of higher discount rates is a form of cognitive dissonance.
 The ability to avoid this sort of groupthink should be viewed as a distinct advantage.
-If sophisticated institutional investors systematically undervalue long-tail and counter-cyclical investments, there may be some opportunity left for unsophisticated retail investors (such as I consider myself).
+If other investors systematically undervalue long-tail and counter-cyclical investments, there may be some opportunity left for long-term investors to identify dislocations between price and value.

 Academic criticism indicates that exponential utility functions fail to explain empirical human behavior whereby a) perceived value (i.e., utility) falls rapidly during earlier periods and then falls more slowly over longer periods (vis-a-vis, hyperbolic discounting); and, b) investors avoid negative outcomes more strongly than they seek equal but inverse positive outcomes (i.e., bad is asymmetrically stronger than good).
 Furthermore, it should be apparent there is no such thing as a single empirical discount rate.
 Rather, there are multiple discount rates at multiple given maturities on any continuous yield curve to choose from at any given point in time.
 Moreover, interest rates are stochastic.
 Dealing with behavioral asymmetry is difficult; this discussion belongs to realm of behavioral economics, namely prospect theory16.
 Dealing with multiple interest rates and/or the probabilistic expectancy for stochastic discount rates is also beyond simple resolution.
 However, re-calibrating for lower discount rates at least partly reconciles discrepancies between observed and optimal investor preferences — the difference between hyperbolic and exponential utility is far less pronounced for low discount rates17.